Guidelines

 Winners

-Chosen from eligible outstanding performances.
+Chosen from eligible Superior performances.
 All cash award recipients should be selected.
-Students are ineligible if OP at local auditions of same calendar year.
+Students are ineligible if OPR at local auditions of same calendar year.
 Ineligible students will be clearly marked on the rating sheet and/or schedule.

 Master Class Recommendations

-Should be chosen from winners and/or superior performances by ineligible students.
+Students should be chosen from grades 9-12 winners and/or superior performances by ineligible students.
+They should be playing works by master composers at intermediate to advanced level.

 Dress